Wind-protocol/PopHeadz-API/README.md

 When the app runs, the scripts build the database:

-← `.data/chat.db`: Your database is created and placed in the `.data` folder, a hidden directory whose contents aren’t copied when a project is remixed.
+← `.data/popheadz.db`: Your database is created and placed in the `.data` folder, a hidden directory whose contents aren’t copied when a project is remixed.
 You can see the data in the Glitch Log when the scripts first execute.

+-You can seed a new SQLite DB from the PopHeadz.csv file

 ← `package.json`: The NPM packages for your project's dependencies.